Nokia 3310 Announced At MWC 2017 For $51: Everything You Need To Know

 We have been talking about Nokia’s presence at MWC 2017 for quite some time now.
 This year at the Mobile World Congress, the company was expected launch the first of its Android smartphones.
 While the company had already launched the Nokia 6 late last year, the initial version of that handset was designed only for the Chinese market.
 Today, however, Nokia confirmed that the Nokia 6 would be launched in more countries across the globe.
-HMD Global also added two other Nokia-branded handsets that Nokia fans across the globe would be able to use.
+HMD Global also added a bunch of other Nokia-branded handsets that Nokia fans across the globe would be able to use.
 These included the Nokia 3 and the Nokia 5.
 Apart from Nokia’s Android laden phones, the company also announced a brand new version of the Nokia 3310.
 We will talk about the new Nokia Android phones in a separate article.

 In this article, let us talk about the Nokia 3310 since a lot of Nokia fans were more interested in the modern version of the Nokia 3310 than their new Android lineup!